udiksha-sangelia/PPT_Using_Hand_Gesture/Readme.md

 ### Introduction :
 This project is a use case of Landmark Detection specifically Hand Tracking. <br>
 As soon as the user shows up his hand in the camera the application detects it.
-Wenever user makes gestures they are detected and actions associated to those gestures are performed
+Whenever user makes gestures they are detected and actions associated to those gestures are performed
 Currently there are 6 Functionalities present in this application.

 - <b> Next Slide </b>